-From Routing $\mathcal{K} \to LCR$ menu it is possible to manage existing LCRs and to create new ones.
+From Routing $x \to LCR$ menu it is possible to manage existing LCRs and to create new ones.
 First step is to create a new one using the Add button, then associate it to one or more domains, in order to be usable by the specific associated tenants (for example a tenant can have more than one LCR and assign different LCRs to different users within the domain).
-See figure 8.6 and figure 8.7 on the facing page for reference.
+See figure 8.6 on the facing page and figure 8.7 on the next page for reference.

-After selecting the LCR and pressing the Next button it is possible to edit the LCR rules, as shown figure 8.8 on the next page.
+After selecting the LCR and pressing the Next button it is possible to edit the LCR rules, as shown figure 8.8 on page 64.
 Each rule is a pattern match against the dialed number and, if it matches, the call will be routed to the associated carriers.
 The match priority can be adjusted by dragging the rule row in the desired position and dropping it.